publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch7/schXII/m__us_usc_t22_s283z–9.md

     (b) __Authorization of appropriations__

-        There is hereby authorized to be appropriated without fiscal year limitation $500,000,000 for the contribution authorized in subsection (a) of this section.
+        There is hereby authorized to be appropriated without fiscal year limitation $500,000,000 for the contribution authorized in subsection (a).

     (c) __Environmental assessment of actions__